 13. Do not dwell in the past

 Do not focus on something that has happened in the past; learn from it and move on.
 Find out what your child is feeling at the moment.
 Ask them if they need any help and if they want you to play a role in their improvement.
+Don’t keep bringing up past mistakes in unrelated conversation.
+It takes away from the importance of issue at hand and also makes the child feel that his or her mistakes are never going to be forgiven entirely.

 14. Teach them interactive skills